If you're hunting for AI dictation on a Mac, you will immediately hit two names: LumeVoice and MacWhisper.

 | Privacy | Local First | Local First |

-Why LumeVoice Wins for Real-Time Dictation
+Why LumeVoice Wins for Real-Time Work

-LumeVoice was built from day one for the live experience.
-It uses a custom-tuned interface that ensures as soon as you speak, the text appears in your Slack channel or Notion doc perfectly.
+LumeVoice was engineered specifically for live input.
+It uses a tuned interface to ensure that the second you speak, the text hits your Slack channel or VS Code terminal perfectly formatted.

 Write 5x Faster with LumeVoice